-The Australian Government, through the Department of Infrastructure and Regional Development administers the Ashmore and Cartier Islands, Christmas Island, the Cocos (Keeling) Islands, the Coral Sea Islands, and the Jervis Bay Territory.
-The Department also manages the Government's interests in the Australian Capital Territory, the Northern Territory and Norfolk Island.
+The Australian Government, through the department, administers the Indian Ocean Territories of Christmas Island and the Cocos (Keeling) Islands, Norfolk Island, the Jervis Bay Territory, the Ashmore and Cartier Islands, and the Coral Sea Islands.
+The department also manages the Government's interests in the Australian Capital Territory, and the Northern Territory.

 The Coral Sea Islands Territory is made up of the islands situated in an area of approximately 780,000 square kilometres of the Coral Sea extending from the outer edge of the Great Barrier Reef.

-The Department of the Environment has responsibility for the Australian Antarctic Territory.
+The Department of the Agriculture, Water and the Environment has responsibility for the Australian Antarctic Territory.

 The Department of Agriculture, Water and the Environment has responsibility for the Territory of Heard and McDonald Islands.